Post-Processing Hierarchical Community Structures: Quality Improvements and Multi-scale View: Experimental evaluation

 \section{Experimental evaluation}

-In this section we evaluate and compare the performances of the different methods and quality functions introduced in this paper.
+In this section we evaluate and compare the performances of the different methods and quality functions presented in this paper.
 Comparing community detection results is a difficult task because one needs some test graphs whose community structure is already known.
 A classical approach is to use randomly generated graphs with communities.
 We will compare the partitions obtained by post-processing the results of the same agglomerative algorithm \cite{pons_latapy:2005,pons_latapy:2006} on a large set of such graphs.

-We generate the test graphs according to the following parameters: the number of vertices $n$, the number of communities $c$, the average internal and external degrees $d_{in}$ and $d_{out}$.
+We generate test graphs according to the following parameters: number of vertices $n$, number of communities $c$, average internal and external\,\footnote{In this paper, for a given graph divided into communities, {\em internal} edges are the ones linking two vertices in a same community; {\em external} edges are the ones linking vertices in two different communities.} degrees $d_{in}$ and $d_{out}$.
 We divide the $n$ vertices into $c$ equal-sized sets then we draw each possible edge with probabilities $p_{in}$ or $p_{out}$ chosen according to $d_{in}$ and $d_{out}$.
-We evaluate the partition found by comparing them to the original generated partition.
+We evaluate found partitions by comparing them to the original generated partition.
 To achieve this, we use the Rand index corrected by Hubert and Arabie \cite{Rand,Hubert_Arabie} which evaluates the similarities between two partitions.
-The Rand index $I(\mathcal{P}_1,\mathcal{P}_2)$ is the ratio of pairs of vertices correlated by the partitions $\mathcal{P}_1$ and $\mathcal{P}_2$ (two vertices are correlated by the partitions $\mathcal{P}_1$ and $\mathcal{P}_2$ if they are classified in the same community or in different communities in the two partitions).
+The Rand index $I(\mathcal{P}_i,\mathcal{P}_j)$ is the ratio of pairs of vertices correlated by the partitions $\mathcal{P}_i$ and $\mathcal{P}_j$ (two vertices are correlated by the partitions $\mathcal{P}_i$ and $\mathcal{P}_j$ if they are classified in the same community or in different communities in the two partitions).
 The expected value of $I$ for a random partition is not zero.
-To avoid this, Hubert and Arabie proposed a corrected index that is also more sensitive: $I' = \frac{I - I_{exp}}{I_{max} - I_{exp}}$ where $I_{exp}$ is the expected value of $I$ for two random partitions with the same community size as $\mathcal{P}_1$ and $\mathcal{P}_2$.
+To avoid this, Hubert and Arabie proposed a corrected index that is also more sensitive: $I' = \frac{I - I_{exp}}{I_{max} - I_{exp}}$ where $I_{exp}$ is the expected value of $I$ for two random partitions with the same community size as $\mathcal{P}_i$ and $\mathcal{P}_j$.